Free shipping on orders over €75 within the EU.

 - when you enquire about, complain about or report an adverse event related to our products; or

 We may also collect your personal information from third parties, including our share registry provider, credit reporting agencies, corporate advisers, law enforcement agencies and other government entities.
+You are responsible for authorising the third party to share your personal information with us.
+If you have concerns about the types of personal information that the third party may share with us, please contact the applicable third party.

 - Flash Cookies.
 Certain features of our service may use local stored objects (or Flash Cookies) to collect and store information about your preferences or your activity on our service.
 Flash Cookies are not managed by the same browser settings as those used for Browser Cookies.